Quasiperiodicity-induced bulk localization with self similarity in non-Hermitian systems: Fractal and self-similar features

 In Fig.~\ref{Fig:re_IPR_NPR}(a), we present the dependence of the EER on the potential strength, alongside the averaged IPR and NPR defined in Eq.~\eqref{Eq:IPR} and Eq.~\eqref{Eq:NPR}, respectively.
 Consistent with Fig.~\ref{Fig:PBC-Spectra_HNL-qp}, where the extended states progressively vanish as $V_0$ increases, we observe step-like feature in the $r_e$ curve.
 Additionally, since the $V_0$ value at which $\langle \text{IPR} \rangle_H = 0$ does not coincide with the value for $\langle \text{NPR} \rangle_H = 0$, there exists a finite range of $V_0$ within which localized and extended states coexist in the spectrum.
 Aligning with this, we identify two points in Fig.~\ref{Fig:re_IPR_NPR}(a): $V_0 \approx 1.55$, below which $\langle \text{IPR} \rangle_H = 0$, and $V_0 \approx 2.6$, above which $\langle \text{NPR} \rangle_H = 0$, corresponding to the edges of the $r_e = 1$ and $r_e = 0$ plateaus, respectively.
 Thus, by tracking the evolution of $r_e$ as a function of $V_0$, we gain insights into how the quasiperiodic potential drives the localization transition of the eigenstates.

 Remarkably, the $r_e (V_0)$ curve provides another perspective on how quasiperiodicity influences the physical properties of the system.
 Namely, Fig.~\ref{Fig:re_IPR_NPR} reveals self-similar structure in $r_e$ as $V_0$ varies.
 To explore this potential self similarity, we focus on the middle region of Fig.~\ref{Fig:re_IPR_NPR}(a), specifically for $V_0 \in [2.05, 2.15]$, enhance the resolution $\delta_{V_0}$, and then increase the system size $N$ to obtain Fig.~\ref{Fig:re_IPR_NPR}(b).
 A comparison between Fig.~\ref{Fig:re_IPR_NPR}(a) and Fig.~\ref{Fig:re_IPR_NPR}(b) reveals a striking resemblance up to rescaling.
 This observation is further substantiated by rescaling $r_e (V_0)$ within $V_0 \in [2.05, 2.15]$ and overlaying the rescaled data, $r_e^{\prime}$, onto the original data, as shown in Fig.~\ref{Fig:re_IPR_NPR}(c).
 In addition to the self similarity, we remark that the EER curve also resembles the {\it Devil's staircase}~\cite{Robert:2021}.
 Namely, beyond the fact that this mapping continuously transforms a closed interval into another closed interval, we also find that the curve is monotonically decreasing and remains constant almost everywhere.
 Following the algorithm in Ref.~\cite{Jensen:1983}, we project the $r_e(V_0)$ curve in Fig.~\ref{Fig:re_IPR_NPR}(a) onto the $V_0$ axis, interpreting the plateaus as ``empty boxes'' and the sloped regions as ``filled boxes.''
 After this projection, we apply the box-counting method to extract the associated fractal dimension, $d_{\rm H} \approx 0.56$.
 As a self-similar feature, the positions of the two widest plateaus is related to the quasiperiodicity set by $\lambda_0/a_0$, which will be discussed below.
+We remark that the self-similar structure in the $r_e$ curve emerges only when longer-range hopping terms are included.
+In their absence, a critical potential strength exists and the EER exhibits only a single discontinuity at the critical potential strength, with no indication of additional plateaus.
+Furthermore, since introducing the non-Hermitian term results in complex energy spectrum, it can induce self-similar structures in the complex eigenvalue ratio introduced in Ref.~\cite{Padhi:2024}; see its definition in Eq.~\eqref{Eq:CER} and related discussion in Appendix~\ref{Appx:r_c}.